-The Regulatory Authority assesses complaints and notifications about potential non-compliance with the NQF, including in relation to quality and the program delivered to children, to determine appropriate investigative activities and make findings about whether non-compliance occurred.
+The Regulatory Authority assesses complaints and notifications about potential non-compliance with the NQF and Child Safe Standards, including in relation to quality and the program delivered to children, to determine appropriate investigative activities and make findings about whether non-compliance occurred.

-The Regulatory Authority conducts investigations where alleged noncompliance poses a risk to the safety, health and wellbeing of a child or children and/or there is a contravention of the NQF.
+The Regulatory Authority conducts investigations where alleged non-compliance poses a risk to the safety, health and wellbeing of a child or children and/or there is a contravention of the NQF or Child Safe Standards.